CS56-StoreMapper/StoreMapper/HANDIN-README.md

    - Develop a system for regular updates of OSM data
    - Implement a data validation and cleaning pipeline for user-submitted location data
    - Create an admin interface for managing location data and user content

+## Conclusion

+The StoreMapper project has been a significant undertaking, challenging us to integrate complex data structures, implement efficient algorithms, and create a user-friendly web interface.
+Through this process, we've gained valuable experience in:

+- Working with real-world geographical data and the challenges it presents
+- Implementing and optimizing graph-based algorithms for pathfinding
+- Balancing performance and functionality in web application development
+- Collaborative problem-solving and version control in a team environment

+While we've successfully implemented core functionalities, we've also identified areas for future improvement, particularly in handling larger datasets and optimizing performance.
+This project has laid a solid foundation for further development and has equipped us with practical skills in full-stack web development and geospatial data processing.